microsoft/ivy/doc/examples/networking.md

 [liveness](https://en.wikipedia.org/wiki/Liveness) specifications.
 IVy will however, warn us that there might be a problem:

-    ivy_to_cpp target=repl isolate=iso_impl leader_election_ring_udp2.ivy
+    $ ivy_to_cpp target=repl isolate=iso_impl leader_election_ring_udp2.ivy
     leader_election_ring_udp2.ivy: line 131: warning: action sec.timeout is never called

 ## Serializability

 As mentioned above, IVy guarantees serializability.
-This means that actions executed by concurrent process produce the same input/output result as if the actions had been executed *in isolation* in some order.
-By isolation, we mean that each action completes before the next action begins.
+This means that actions executed by concurrent process produce the same input/output result as if the actions had been executed [*in isolation*](https://en.wikipedia.org/wiki/ACID) in some order.
+By isolation, we mean that each action completes before any other action begins.

 To guarantee serializability, IVy requires that processes be *non-interfering*.
 This means that one process cannot have a